rchain/rchain/integration-testing/readme.md

     #...
 ```

-Based on this test there will be 9 tests generated, each of them called with one of the elemnts of the cartezian product
+Based on this test there will be 9 tests generated, each of them called with one of the elements of the cartesian product
 of the two fixture sets.